llogiq/mutagen/README.md

 ## Limitations of Mutations

 *No mutations will be introduced in `unsafe`-blocks and `unsafe` functions*.
-Mutations would probably break the some invariantes.
+Such mutations would probably break some invariants.
 Moreover, mutations in unsafe code could lead to undefined behavior that cannot be observed by any testcase.

-*`const` and `static` expressions cannot be mutated.* They are evaluated at compile-time and Mutagen can only affect code that can alter its behavior at run-time.
+*`const` and `static` expressions cannot be mutated.* They are evaluated at compile-time and `mutagen` can only affect code that can alter its behavior at run-time.
 Array lengths and global constants are examples of `const` expressions.

-*Patterns are cannot mutated.* Mutations are introduced by injecting calls to mutagen-internal functions, which cannot be placed inside patterns.
+*Patterns cannot be mutated.* Mutations are introduced by injecting calls to mutagen-internal functions, which cannot be placed inside patterns.

 ## Contributing